EricGebhart/flickr-fetcher/README.md

 Requesting a size of height and width before knowing the size of each image is also going to introduce distortion as the aspect ratio of the variously sized images is lost.
 Maybe there should be an algorithm which chooses a size close to the requested size but preserves the aspect ratio.
-If that is a desire.
-Flickr decided to provide a set of specific sizes in it's API, maybe that is partly why.
+Percentages would be better.

-So really it's a more interesting problem than "just fetch a number of images from the recent feed and convert them to the size I ask for, then show them to me."
+So really it's a more interesting problem than "just fetch a number of images from the recent feed, convert them to the size I ask for, then show them to me."

-It would be better to ask "how can I retrieve the current feed and store the images, potentially with some common sizes, and give those to the server when it asks while also the allowing the server to spawn a new fetch or ask for some different sizes of images we already have."
+It would be better to ask "how can I retrieve the current feed and store the images, potentially with some common sizes, and give those to the server when it asks while also allowing the server to spawn a new fetch or ask for some different sizes of images we already have."

 And maybe, we give just the image metadata to the server, and then it decides which images and sizes it wants based on that most recent list of images.
 Choices to keep in mind.
-Potentially the server is just going to give the response to front-end ui, unless it is the front-end UI.
+Potentially the server is just going to give the response to front-end ui, unless it _is_ the front-end UI.
 Future choices to think about.

 The ability to continously fetch and create various sized images in the background, even if it